Get Latest Updates About Pharmacy Notes, Books and Many More

 D. The presence inside the cell of anions too large to passively cross the cell membrane

 Answer is A: The ATPase pump shifts 3 Na+ out of the cell and 2 K+ into the cell.
-This disparity in positive charge is the major influence on the resting potential.
+This disparity in positive charge is the major influence on the resting potential. - Which of the following cells are uninucleate (have a single nucleus)?

 A. Red blood cells